Shetland: Flora

-The landscape in Shetland is marked by the grazing of sheep and the harsh conditions have limited the total number of plant species to about 400.
-Native trees such as rowan and crab apple are only found in a few isolated places such as cliffs and loch islands.
-The flora is dominated by Arctic-alpine plants, wild flowers, moss and lichen.
+Before 3000 BC, Shetland was covered by extensive open woodland.
+Over the centuries, livestock farming combined with harsh climatic conditions led to the progressive loss of trees, leaving only isolated woodland remnants.
+Native trees such as rowan and crab apple are now only found in a few isolated places such as cliffs and loch islands.

+The total number of plant species is about 400, the flora of the archipelago being dominated by Arctic-alpine plants, wild flowers, moss and lichen.
 Spring squill, buck's-horn plantain, Scots lovage, roseroot and sea campion are abundant, especially in sheltered places.
 Shetland mouse-ear (Cerastium nigrescens) is an endemic flowering plant found only in Shetland.
 It was first recorded in 1837 by botanist Thomas Edmondston.
 Although reported from two other sites in the nineteenth century, it currently grows only on two serpentine hills in the island of Unst.
 The nationally scarce oysterplant is found in several islands and the British Red Listed bryophyte Thamnobryum alopecurum has also been recorded.
 Listed marine algae include: Polysiphonia fibrillosa (Dillwyn) Sprengel and Polysiphonia atlantica Kapraun and J.Norris, Polysiphonia brodiaei (Dillwyn) Sprengel, Polysiphonia elongata (Hudson) Sprengel, Polysiphonia elongella, Harvey.
 The Shetland Monkeyflower is unique to Shetland and is a mutation of the Monkeyflower (mimulus guttatus) introduced to Shetland in the 19th century.